 By Type Insights

-The Platform-to-Consumer segment dominated the Europe online food delivery market by accounting for a significant portion of the total market share in 2024.
+The Platform-to-Consumer segment controlled the Europe online food delivery market in 2024.
 This segment's prominence is driven by the widespread adoption of third-party platforms like Uber Eats, Deliveroo, and Just Eat Takeaway, which act as intermediaries between restaurants and consumers.
 These platforms have capitalized on their ability to offer a diverse range of cuisines from multiple restaurants through a single interface, making them highly convenient for users.
 A key factor driving this dominance is the extensive reach and technological infrastructure of these platforms.
-According to Eurostat, over 80% of urban consumers in Europe prefer using third-party apps due to features like real-time tracking, AI-driven recommendations, and seamless payment systems.
-Additionally, partnerships with local eateries have enabled these platforms to cater to niche markets, such as vegan or gluten-free options, further enhancing their appeal.
-A report by McKinsey & Company shows that platform-to-consumer services processed over 600 million orders in 2022 alone.
+In addition, partnerships with local eateries have enabled these platforms to cater to niche markets, such as vegan or gluten-free options, further enhancing their appeal.
 Furthermore, aggressive marketing strategies, including discounts and loyalty programs, have solidified their position.
-For instance, Uber Eats launched a subscription model in 2023 boosting its active user base by 20%.
-These factors collectively underscore why Platform-to-Consumer remains the largest and most influential segment in the market.

 In 2024, the Platform-to-Consumer segment led the Europe online food delivery market, capturing a substantial share of the total market.

-The Restaurant-to-Consumer segment is emerging as the fastest-growing segment in the Europe online food delivery market, with a CAGR of 18.5% from 2025 to 2033.
+The Restaurant-to-Consumer segment is emerging as the fastest-growing segment in the Europe online food delivery market, with a CAGR of 18.5%.
 This rapid expansion is fueled by restaurants developing their own direct-ordering apps and websites to reduce dependency on third-party platforms and retain higher profit margins.
 A major driver of this growth is the rising consumer preference for personalized experiences.
-In addition, advancements in technology have made it easier for restaurants to manage logistics independently.
+Also, advancements in technology have made it easier for restaurants to manage logistics independently; for example, cloud kitchens and automated delivery systems have reduced operational costs.
 Moreover, regulatory pressures on third-party platforms, such as high commission fees and labor disputes, have encouraged restaurants to adopt direct models.
-A survey by the European Trade Union Confederation revealed that 40% of medium-sized restaurants in Europe now operate proprietary delivery systems, contributing to the segment’s accelerated growth.
-These innovations and strategic shifts position Restaurant-to-Consumer as the most dynamic and rapidly expanding segment in the market.

 By Channel Insights

-The websites/desktop-based ordering is emerging as the swiftest expanding in the Europe online food delivery market, with a CAGR of 14.2% in the coming years.
-This progress is caused by the increasing accessibility of high-speed internet and the rising number of consumers who prefer larger screens for browsing menus and customizing orders.
+Websites/desktop-based ordering is becoming as the booming segment in the Europe online food delivery market, with a CAGR of 14.2%.
+This growth is fueled by the increasing accessibility of high-speed internet and the rising number of consumers who prefer larger screens for browsing menus and customizing orders.
 A major driver of this expansion is the growing demand for detailed meal customization and transparency.
-Also, advancements in web-based technologies, such as Progressive Web Apps (PWAs), have bridged the gap between mobile and desktop experiences.
-For instance, Just Eat Takeaway reported a 20% increase in desktop orders after launching a PWA in 2022, which improved load times and user engagement.
-Moreover, the rise of remote work has contributed to this trend, with Eurostat noting that over 40% of European professionals now work from home, creating opportunities for desktop-based food ordering.
-These factors position websites/desktop as the fastest-growing and increasingly competitive segment in the market.
+Additionally, advancements in web-based technologies, such as Progressive Web Apps (PWAs), have bridged the gap between mobile and desktop experiences.
+Moreover, the rise of remote work has contributed to this trend

 By Payment Method Insights

-The online payment methods segment was the top performing category in the Europe online food delivery market by accounting for a significant portion of all transactions in 2024.
-This is due to the widespread adoption of digital wallets, credit/debit cards, and integrated payment systems like Apple Pay and Google Pay.
-According to Eurostat, over 80% of Europeans aged 16-74 have used online banking or digital payment platforms, reflecting a strong preference for cashless transactions.
+Online payment methods led the Europe online food delivery market in 2024.
+This segment's prowess is driven by the widespread adoption of digital wallets, credit/debit cards, and integrated payment systems like Apple Pay and Google Pay.
 A key factor propelling this dominance is the convenience and security offered by online payment systems.
-A study by McKinsey & Company notes that online payments reduce transaction times by up to 50% compared to cash on delivery, enhancing customer satisfaction.
-Besides these, the integration of AI-driven fraud detection systems has increased trust among consumers.
+Also, the integration of AI-driven fraud detection systems has increased trust among consumers.
 Furthermore, the pandemic accelerated the shift toward digital payments, as many consumers avoided physical cash due to hygiene concerns.
-For instance, Uber Eats reported a 45% surge in online payments during 2020-2021, driven by contactless delivery options.
-These innovations, coupled with government initiatives promoting cashless economies, such as Sweden’s move toward becoming a fully digital payment society reinforce online payment as the largest and most trusted segment in the market.
+These innovations, coupled with government initiatives promoting cashless economies, such as Sweden’s move toward becoming a fully digital payment society, solidify online payment as the largest and most trusted segment in the market.

-Despite being a smaller segment, cash on delivery (COD) is becoming the fastest-growing payment method in the Europe online food delivery market, with a CAGR of 16.8%.
-This growth is fueled by its appeal to specific demographics, particularly older adults and rural populations who remain hesitant about digital payment systems.
+On the contrary, cash on delivery (COD) is evolving into the rapidly expanding payment method in the Europe online food delivery market, with a CAGR of 16.8%.
+This progress is fueled by its appeal to specific demographics, particularly older adults and rural populations who remain hesitant about digital payment systems.
 A major driver of this expansion is the growing emphasis on inclusivity in e-commerce.
-According to Eurostat, approximately 25% of Europeans aged 65 and above still prefer COD due to unfamiliarity with online payment methods.
-Additionally, rural areas with limited internet access and banking infrastructure rely heavily on COD.
-Platforms like Just Eat Takeaway have responded by expanding COD options in underserved regions resulting in a 20% increase in orders from these areas in 2022.
+Also, rural areas with limited internet access and banking infrastructure rely heavily on COD.
+Platforms like Just Eat Takeaway have responded by expanding COD options in underserved regions, resulting in a increase in orders from these areas.
 Moreover, regulatory changes mandating flexible payment options have further boosted COD adoption.
-For example, new EU directives require delivery platforms to offer at least two payment methods ensuring COD remains available.
-These factors position cash on delivery as the fastest-growing segment, bridging the gap for underrepresented consumer groups.
+For example, new EU directives require delivery platforms to offer at least two payment methods, ensuring COD remains available.

-The UK remains the largest online food delivery market in Europe, capturing an estimated 34.7% share in 2024.
-Its dominance over the market is fueled by a tech-savvy population and a robust digital infrastructure that supports seamless transactions.
-According to Eurostat, over 90% of UK households have access to high-speed internet enabling widespread adoption of mobile apps and websites for food ordering.
-A key driver of the UK's influence is the aggressive expansion of global platforms like Deliveroo and Just Eat Takeaway both headquartered in the country.
-These platforms processed over 300 million orders in 2022, with an average order value of £25, as noted by McKinsey & Company.
+The United Kingdom prevailed in the Europe online food delivery market by commanding 22.9% of the regional share in 2024.
+This dominance is fueled by a tech-savvy population and a robust digital infrastructure that supports seamless transactions.
+A key driver of the UK's leadership is the aggressive expansion of global platforms like Deliveroo and Just Eat Takeaway, both headquartered in the country.
+Additionally, the pandemic accelerated demand, with Statista reporting a major increase in online food delivery usage during 2020-2021.
 Urban centers like London and Manchester are hotspots for innovation, with cloud kitchens and AI-driven logistics gaining traction.
 Furthermore, government initiatives promoting gig economy reforms have ensured sustainable growth.
-These factors, combined with a culture of convenience, cement the UK’s position as a trailblazer in the European market.

 In 2024, the UK holds the largest share of the online food delivery market in Europe, accounting for approximately 34.7%.

-Germany represents a mature and high-volume market.
+Germany is a hub for innovation and sustainability.
 The country’s focus on sustainability and technological advancements has positioned it as a leader in eco-friendly delivery solutions.
-Berlin has become a testing ground for innovations such as electric delivery vehicles and reusable packaging.
-Also, a major aspect assisting growth is the increasing preference for plant-based meals.
-Moreover, partnerships between local restaurants and platforms like Lieferando have expanded the variety of cuisines available, appealing to diverse consumer preferences.
-Besides these, regulatory support for green logistics has encouraged companies to adopt carbon-neutral practices.
-These initiatives, coupled with Germany’s emphasis on quality and efficiency, solidify its status as a key player in the market.
+Berlin, in particular, has become a testing ground for innovations such as electric delivery vehicles and reusable packaging.
+A major factor driving growth is the increasing preference for plant-based meals.
+In addition, partnerships between local restaurants and platforms like Lieferando have expanded the variety of cuisines available, appealing to diverse consumer preferences.
+Moreover, regulatory support for green logistics has encouraged companies to adopt carbon-neutral practices.

-Italy’s adoption of online food delivery reflects a balance between its strong culinary heritage and a growing appetite for convenience.
-Known for its traditional dining culture, it has embraced digital transformation, particularly in urban areas like Milan, Rome, and Turin.
-The pandemic acted as a catalyst, with online food delivery usage doubling between 2019 and 2021, according to ISTAT.
-A prime aspect of growth is the rising demand for authentic Italian cuisine delivered to homes.
-Just Eat Takeaway reported a 50% increase in pizza and pasta orders in 2022, reflecting strong consumer loyalty to local flavors.
-Besides these, collaborations with small family-owned restaurants have expanded platform offerings while preserving culinary traditions.
-Apart from these, initiatives like "Digital Italy 2026" aim to enhance internet accessibility in rural areas, boosting market penetration.
-These efforts show Italy’s dynamic contribution to the European landscape.
+Italy is embracing digital transformation.
+Known for its traditional dining culture, Italy has embraced digital transformation, particularly in urban areas like Milan, Rome, and Turin.
+The pandemic acted as a catalyst, with online food delivery usage doubling between 2019 and 2021.
+A key driver of growth is the rising demand for authentic Italian cuisine delivered to homes.
+Additionally, collaborations with small family-owned restaurants have expanded platform offerings while preserving culinary traditions.

-Spain stands out as the fastest-growing country in the region, with an expected CAGR of 11.1% in 2024.
+Spain is a rising star in southern part in the online food delivery business in the region.
 The country’s youthful population and vibrant urban centers like Barcelona and Madrid have made it a hotspot for online food delivery services.
-As per the Eurostat, over 85% of Spaniards aged 16-44 use smartphones for daily activities, including food ordering.
 A major factor propelling Spain’s growth is the increasing adoption of subscription-based models.
-Glovo, a Barcelona-based platform, introduced a subscription service in 2023, resulting in a 30% rise in customer retention.
-Also, the demand for healthy and Mediterranean-inspired meals has surged, with Statista reporting a 35% increase in orders for salads and grilled dishes.
+Additionally, the demand for healthy and Mediterranean-inspired meals has surged, with Statista reporting a increase in orders for salads and grilled dishes.
 Furthermore, Spain’s focus on reducing urban congestion has led to incentives for bike couriers and electric vehicles, enhancing delivery efficiency.
-These strategies, combined with Spain’s embrace of digital innovation, position it as a rapidly growing contributor to the European market.

 The Europe online food delivery market is dominated by three major players: Just Eat Takeaway, Deliveroo, and Uber Eats , each contributing significantly to the global landscape.
 Just Eat Takeaway, headquartered in the Netherlands, leads with a presence in over 20 European countries.
 Its acquisition of Grubhub in 2021 expanded its footprint into North America, solidifying its position as a global leader.
 Deliveroo, based in the UK, has revolutionized urban delivery with its focus on premium restaurants and real-time tracking.
-Uber Eats, leveraging its parent company’s logistics expertise, operates in more than 45 countries, with Europe accounting for 30% of its global revenue.
-These companies have collectively driven innovation in AI-driven logistics, eco-friendly packaging, and subscription models influencing global trends in convenience and sustainability.
+Uber Eats, leveraging its parent company’s logistics expertise, operates in more than 45 countries.
+These companies have collectively driven innovation in AI-driven logistics, eco-friendly packaging, and subscription models, influencing global trends in convenience and sustainability.

 KEY MARKET PLAYERS AND COMPETITIVE LANDSCAPE